dylan-kwon/vote-chain/android/README.md

 ### 2. Create Smart Contract from ABI

-The source code that can be used on the client side must be generated from the ABI of the smart contracts included in the project.
+Using Web3j, source code that can be used on the client side must be generated from the [Contract ABI](./core/driver/vote-contract/abi/VoteContractImpl.abi) included in the project.

 ```
 $ cd ./${ANDROID_ROOT}/core/driver/vote-contract